ignithor/ARP_assignments/README.md

 #### Master

-The code initializes the master process, creates a log file, and logs the start of the process.
-It defines an array to store the names of processes to be spawned and includes a function to execute commands for spawning new processes.
+The code initializes the master process, creates a log file, creates all the pipes, execute all the processes and closed useless pipes for each process.
+It's the father of all the other processes.

 ### Other files